cric96/experiments-ac-with-learning/README.md

 A pictorial representation of this network could be:
 ![image](https://stanford.edu/~shervine/teaching/cs-230/illustrations/architecture-cnn-en.jpeg?3b7fccd728e29dc619e1bd8022bf71cf)

+CNN (and also FCNN) are also used with one dimensional signal (i.e. input sequence or audio) as in [WaveNet](https://deepmind.com/blog/article/wavenet-generative-model-raw-audio)
 #### Fully Convolutional Neural Network (FCNN)
+FCCN are CNN without the last dense layers.
+Namely
+>They employ solely locally connected layers, such as convolution, pooling and upsampling.
+Avoiding the use of dense layers means less parameters (making the networks faster to train).
+It also means an FCN can work for **variable** image sizes given all connections are local.

+FCNN are also used for classification and regression.
+In these case, a [Global pooling layer](https://paperswithcode.com/method/global-average-pooling#:~:text=Global%20Average%20Pooling%20is%20a,in%20the%20last%20mlpconv%20layer.) is required to flatten the multi-dimensional input shape to a "flat"-dimensional shape.

 #### Recurrent Neural Network (RNN)
 The aforementioned neural network is part of "feed-forward" models, i.e. the data flow to the input layer into the output layer without having a feedback loop on some layer.
 RNNs instead, introduce a feedback loop for each layer.
 In this way, it is possible to add a short of *memory*: the output at the time step *t* depends upon the output at the state *t-1*.
 Another feature that has these network is that is input invariant size.
 In fact, they are used for *sequential* and *time-series* data.